seeess1/seeess1.github.io/data-and-tennis.md

 # Data + tennis

-I've come up with self-directed projects combining tennis and data to help with my work as a board member at the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), as part of an entrpreneurial project my friend and I started, and out of general curiosity.
+I've come up with self-directed projects combining tennis and data to help with my work as a board member at the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), as part of an entrepreneurial project my friend and I started, and out of general curiosity.
 <br>
 <br>
 ## FGTA and NYC tennis